Serhiy Leshchenko: Parliamentary activities

-On 27 November 2014, Serhiy Leschenko became a people's deputy of the 8th Ukrainian Verkhovna Rada.
+On 27 November 2014, Serhiy Leshchenko became a people's deputy of the 8th Ukrainian Verkhovna Rada.
 He was elected as a member of the Petro Poroshenko Bloc (No 19).
 In the Ukrainian parliament, he became a member of the Committee on preventing and combating corruption.
-Leschenko became a member of the Interfactional union "Eurooptimists".
+Leshchenko became a member of the Interfactional union "Eurooptimists".

+In June 2015, Leshchenko and Svitlana Zalishchuk attended Kyiv Pride, becoming the first Ukrainian lawmakers to attend an LGBT civil rights rally.

-In 2015, Leschenko became a co-author of the bill "The changes to be made to certain legislation acts of Ukraine about preventing and counteracting corruption".
+In 2015, Leshchenko became a co-author of the bill "The changes to be made to certain legislation acts of Ukraine about preventing and counteracting corruption".
 The bill foresees a decrease in the risks of political corruption due to complex changes to Ukrainian legislation in the sphere of political parties and pre-election agitation direct financing that increases parties' financial dependency.
 The bill was a part of the "visa free package" laws, necessary for the liberalization of visa free regime for Ukraine.

-On 26 November 2015, Leschenko presented the documents that he believed had justified the criminal case in Switzerland on bribery and money laundering.
+On 26 November 2015, Leshchenko presented the documents that he believed had justified the criminal case in Switzerland on bribery and money laundering.
 The case was begun against then people's deputy from the "People's Front" party Mykola Martynenko.
 Due to the data provided, Mykola Martynenko was placed under investigation.

-In fall 2017, together with other people's deputies and civil society representatives, Leschenko held an agitation campaign in support of "Vseukrayinskyi zbir" initiative, which had its focus on "a large political reform".
+In fall 2017, together with other people's deputies and civil society representatives, Leshchenko held an agitation campaign in support of "Vseukrayinskyi zbir" initiative, which had its focus on "a large political reform".
 The main points of the reform were a creation of an anticorruption court, abolition of deputies' immunity, a switch to a proportional representation election system with open lists.
 Serhiy advocates for putting a limit on pre-electoral agitation campaigns on television, which will increase the candidates' ability to compete.